anananan116/TinyVLM/README.md

     )

 output_text = tokenizer.batch_decode(outputs, skip_special_tokens=True)
+print(output_text)
 ```

-## Model at A Glance
+## Introduction

 ### Tiny Vision-Language Model

 In this project, we focus on training a vision language model.
 A vision language model is a neural network architecture that bridges the gap between visual and textual information, enabling AI systems to understand, describe, and reason about images in natural language.
 These models combine computer vision capabilities with natural language processing to perform tasks such as image captioning, visual question answering (VQA), and image-based reasoning.
 By learning joint representations of images and text, these models can establish meaningful connections between visual elements and linguistic descriptions, making them fundamental to applications in AI assistants, content analysis, and accessibility tools.

+Our model combines a Llama 3.2 1B language model with a CLIP ViT-L (~400M parameters) vision encoder.
+This lightweight approach makes the model both practical and useful by reducing computational requirements and deployment costs while maintaining reasonable performance.
+The smaller footprint enables deployment on edge devices and servers with limited resources, making AI more accessible to a broader range of applications and organizations.
+This approach demonstrates that effective vision-language models don't necessarily require massive architectures, offering a balance between performance and efficiency.

+## Method

-### Training Setup
+### Overview

-Our training approach follows a carefully designed three-stage process:
+Our training approach follows a carefully designed two-stage process:

 1. **Initial Image Captioning Phase**
    - Train on a large-scale caption dataset, prioritizing breadth over precision